Dannychz7/financeApp/ApexFinance-Django/README.md

 TO DO LIST:
-1. Implement signin option
+1. Buy and Sell Stocks
-2. Create user model (How much money they have available to buys stocks, stocks purchased, etc.)
+2.

 How to access admin panel that shows "everything" in the database:
     - run the server